 Makkaṭaka.
-Spider, also called aṭṭhapadā 'eight legs', and uṇṇānābhi 'wool-belly', Hindi makdi (Ja.II,147; V,47; 469).
+Spider, also called makkaṭa, aṭṭhapadā 'eight legs', and uṇṇānābhi 'wool-belly' (Ja II 147; V 47; 469).
 Spiders are insectivorous arthropods of the order Araneae.
 There are dozens of species of spiders in northern India but not enough information is given in the Tipiṭaka to identify any particular type.
-In one place we read of dew drops hanging on spiders' webs making it look like a net of pearls (Ja.IV,120).
-The Buddha said: 'Those infatuated by passion are carried along by a self-created stream, like a spider following its own web' (Dhp.347).
+In one place we read of dew drops hanging on spiders' webs making it look like a net of pearls (Ja IV 120).
+The Buddha said: 'Those infatuated by passion are carried along by a self-created stream, like a spider following its own web' (Dhp 347).
+Spiders were said to catch paṭaṅga, insects and flies in their webs (Mil 407).

 Makkhikā.
-House Fly, Hindi makhi, Musca domestica (A.II,117; M.I,10; III,148).
-A small two-winged insect, grey with dark stripes and often found around human habitation where it feeds off and breed in carrion, faeces and moist garbage.
-The larva of the house fly, the maggot, was called pulava (S.V,131; Sn.672) and was described by the Buddha as a creature that is 'born, lives and dies in darkness' (M.III,168).
-Maggots are sometimes mentioned together with kimi and gaṇḍuppāda.
+A general term for flying insects and probably used mainly for those of the order Diptera.
+For example, bees are sometimes called honey flies, madhumakkhika.
+But perhaps the most common and noticeable fly in the Buddha's India would have been the House Fly, Musca domestica (A I 280; II 117; M I 10; III 148).
+A small two-winged insect, grey with dark stripes and often found around human habitation where it feeds off and breed in fresh meat, carrion, faeces and moist garbage.
+The larvas of flies, the maggot, was called puḷava (S V 131; Sn 672) and was described by the Buddha as a creature that is 'born, lives and dies in darkness' (M III 168).
+Maggots are sometimes mentioned together with kimi and ganduppāda.